Power BI Matrix Visual

 To work with the “Matrix” visualization we need to understand the fields of this visual.
 Insert a blank “Matrix” visual to see its fields.

-A simple three fields are available with “Matrix” visual in Power BI.
+A simple three fields are available with “Matrix” visual.
 Let’s look at what each field meant to create a summary table.

 - Rows: While creating a pivot table we need to drag and drop column fields which are to be appeared in rows, so similarly for this field of Matrix we need to drag and drop the column which needs to be summarized with rows.